CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/02_MappingData01.md

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/13_SelectByExpression.png)

 Either route will open the `Select by Expression` tool.
 We can be sure we are selecting features from the correct layer from the header of this dialogue box.
-Here we see that the header reads “Select by expression - populated_places” and because we will select the cities first we know we are selecting features from the correct layer.
+We see that the header reads “Select by expression - populated_places” and because we will select the cities first we know we are selecting features from the correct layer.

 If we click on any of the terms in the central box (highlighted in magenta) a description of it will appear on the right side (highlighted in blue).
 We will combine the field name with other operators which we will find in the magenta box in order to build an expression in the green box on the left side.

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/15_SelectExpressionMenu_opt.png)

 We want to select just those cities with a maximum estimated population of greater than two million.

-To do this we will expand 'Fields and Values` and select `max_pop`. **Double-click**  on `max_pop` and it will appear in the expression box on the right.
-Next we will open `Operators` and double-click on the greater than symbol (>).
-We will then type in 2,000,000.
+To do this we will expand `Fields and Values` and select `max_pop`.
+* **Double-click**  on `max_pop` and it will appear in the expression box on the right.
+* Next we will open `Operators` and double-click on the greater than symbol (>).
+* Then type in 2,000,000.
 Your expression should now look like the following.

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/16_SelectionExpression_Final.png)

-**Click** `Select`.
+* **Click** `Select`.

 You should notice that some of the populated_places points will turn yellow.
 In addition at the bottom left corner of your QGIS project the footer will tell you how many features were selected: we see that 215 cities were selected.

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/17_SelectOutcome.png)

-We will now save those 215 cities as a separate shapefile, just like we did for the admin_0_countries layer after we joined the UN population estimates to it. **Right-Click** populated_places in the Layers menu, **select** `Save As`.
-Then in the dialogue box which opens select `Save only selected features`, and save the shapefile in MappingData\Shape as populated_places_2mil.shp.
-This will then be added to our map as a new layer.
+We will now save those 215 cities as a separate shapefile, just like we did for the admin_0_countries layer after we joined the UN population estimates to it.

+* **Right-Click** populated_places in the Layers menu, **select** `Save As`.
+* Then in the dialogue box which opens select `Save only selected features`, and save the shapefile in MappingData\Shape as populated_places_2mil.shp.
+* This will then be added to our map as a new layer.
 In order to see the new layer clear your selection by clicking the `Deselect features from all layers button.`

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/18_Deselect.png)